Love Never Felt So Good: Critical reception

 Upon its release, "Love Never Felt So Good" received positive reviews from critics.
 Surprised by the quality of the song, Aisha Harris from Slate magazine wrote that Timberlake's version "sounds like an outtake from Off the Wall" and further commented: "If producers are going to put out more MJ music, let's hope it continues to sound this good."
-Carl Willott of Idolator offered a positive outlook on the duet version, stating: "... where [Timberlake and Jackson's] voices make for an uncannily natural combination ... the other great thing is that it's not trying to be an event, it's just a breezy dance floor strut that wouldn't feel out of place on Off the Wall or The 20/20 Experience."

 Chris Richards of The Washington Post called the solo Jackson rendition "terrific.
 It's airy, sweet, funky and pretty much impossible to dislike," but panned the Timberlake remix, which he commented "surfaces all the grody feelings that came rushing in 2010 with Jackson's first posthumous album, Michael."

 Gavin Edwards from Rolling Stone said, "even if it isn't on a par with Jackson's best work, it sounded like it could have easily been the sixth single off Bad, which is more impressive than it sounds."

 Stephanie Chase from Contactmusic said, "It's not groundbreaking or an exceptional example of his artistry, but it gives a good indication that Xscape could serve as a fitting tribute to Jackson and his legacy.
 Jon O'Brien from Yahoo! commented: "the classy disco-soul of this single could easily have been lifted from Off the Wall or Thriller."

 "Love Never Felt So Good" also got praised by musician DJ Cassidy, who told the song had a positive impact on him.

 I haven't been a huge fan of albums that come out after an artist dies.
 You know, it just doesn't have their stamp on it, so it's never going to be what it would have been if the person was alive.
 But "Love Never Felt So Good" was a great record.
 It was definitely one of my top five songs from the last five years.